 As posted previously, I’m using my first summer in Austin Hall to get to know the J.D.
 Admissions Team.
-Here’s my interview with our Senior Assistant Director, Nefyn Meissner. – Kristi
+Here’s my interview with our Associate Director, Nefyn Meissner. – Kristi

 KJ: This will be your fifth year in the office.
 How many applications have you read or reviewed over all of your years in the office?